enndubyu/scoop-zig/README.md

 # scoop-zig

 A scoop bucket for the zig compiler and related tools.
+Feel free to create an issue requesting any useful zig tools that are missing from the bucket.

 To install zig: